DanielTakeshi/cloth_simulation/README.md

 - Why is elasticity implemented the way it is, and why does it work?
 - Gravity constant seems very arbitrary, not sure how accurate it has to be for physics modeling if we're using the z coordinate?
-- Why not diagonal constraints?
-I thought that would cause a collapse?
-Update: it does, if you only pin one side, it makes the cloth collapse!
-Will need to add diagonal constraints.
 - How can we support actions like grasping and pulling?
 How can we adapt the tension code so that it correctly lifts the points and then pulls, so we have overlap?
-- Better 3D viewer?
-That would help the above.

 Resolved: